220620NET/trainer-code/07FrontEnd/js.md

 - let: it is still being hoisted, but the program will prevent you from using the variable before initialization step.

-- To prevent all of this,.... just please declare and initialize your variables/functions before you use them.
+- To prevent all of this.... just please declare and initialize your variables/functions before you use them.